limin321/addImg2annData/README.md

 2 directories, 7 files

 ```
-You should see the folder `addimage`, containing 3 files and 1 folder, named spatial.
+You should see the folder `addimage`, containing 3 files and 1 folder, named spatial. <br />
-The 3 files are:
+The 3 files are: <br />
 S135TL_D1.tissue_seurat.RDS -- the seurat RDS data with image.
-It can be loaded to R by `readRDS()` function.
+It can be loaded to R by `readRDS()` function. <br />
 tissue_sc.h5ad -- the scanpy h5ad data with images.
-It can be read in scanpy by `sc.read_h5ad()` function.
+It can be read in scanpy by `sc.read_h5ad()` function. <br />
 spatialFeature_QC.png -- this is QC plot to show the image is added to RDS successfully.
-The region withot tissue should be black, the image should be the background.
+The region withot tissue should be black, the image should be the background. <br />
-spatial -- the folder contains images related files, which mimic files from Visium Spaceranger output `spatial` folder.
+spatial -- the folder contains images related files, which mimic files from Visium Spaceranger output `spatial` folder. <br />